ydn/rss_yap_app/readme.markdown

 ### Customization

-#### Setting the feed url
+#### Using a standard RSS 2.0 feed

 1. Open index.php in a text editor
-2. Set the `$feedUrl` variable at the top of the file to point to the RSS 2.0 feed of your choice, e.g. _http://sports.yahoo.com/sow/rss.xml_
+2. Set the `$feedUrl` variable at the top of the file to point to the feed of your choice, e.g. _http://sports.yahoo.com/sow/rss.xml_
 3. Save the file and reload the app
-4. Note: by default, rssyapgen only handles RSS 2.0 syntax.
+4. Note: by default, rss_yap_app only handles RSS 2.0 syntax.
 Some feeds may require special handling.

 #### Defining special handling for a feed

-If you feed uses custom xml namespaces, such as "y:navigation", "y:search", etc., you'll need to create a custom template to render the feed as follows:
+If you are "porting" an existing Yahoo!
+Front Doors template app, or if your feed uses custom xml namespaces, you may need to create a custom template to render the feed.
+Here are instructions for doing so:

 1. Copy _templates/basic.php_ as another file.
 For this example we'll call the file _special.php_ and save it in the _templates_ directory.
 2. Open _special.php_ in a text editor.